DaddyTheRunner/RepData_PeerAssessment1/PA1_template.md

 the imputed and original data sets.
 </span>

-For the imputed data set, the mean number of daily steps taken, when steps were recorded, was
+For the imputed data set, the mean number of daily steps taken was 10242.75 and the median number of daily steps was
-10242.75 and
-the median number of daily steps was
 10571.00.